 Read the label on store brands and you may be shocked by ingredients like high fructose corn syrup, partially hydrogenated oils, sugar, high sodium levels, dextrose, yeast extract, hydrolyzed soy protein, and flavor-enhancing food additives such as disodium inosinate, disodium guanylate, MSG and mystery flavorings.
 In some brands there are hardly any real vegetables.

 In fact, Cooks Illustrated reports that “vegetable broths tend to be made from the ugly ducklings of the produce world—vegetables that, while not spoiled, are unsuitable for sale as whole vegetables or vegetable parts”.
 CI goes on to say that some broths are not even made from fresh vegetables, but use powdered vegetable content.

 Worse yet, there’s no way to tell from the label whether the list of ingredients came from fresh produce or from concentrates or powders.
 The label might read like whole vegetables were used, but don’t be fooled.
 It might really be vegetable extracts, concentrates, or powders.
 No thanks.
 Make homemade.

 The good news is that homemade vegetable broth is easy to make and can be done in no time.
 If you go the traditional method of simmering on the stovetop, it will take about an hour in the pot.
 Not too bad – but there is a faster way.
 Use a pressure cooker.

-For speedy vegetable broth I use my pressure cooker.
-It takes just 7 minutes at high pressure.
+For speedy vegetable broth, it takes just 7 minutes at high pressure.
 The broth is a rich golden color with pure vegetable flavor.
 This quick broth can be used immediately, or cooled, then refrigerated or frozen.

 Homemade Vegetable Broth